Fszta/Data-tools-lecture/docs/practice/docker.md

 ## Docker in practice

 Let's setup a local environment with the following components :

 * A database : postgresql
+* An database administration platform : pgadmin
 * A Business intelligence app : metabase
-* An ETL tool : Airbyte

 !!! danger